 Climate change and the expansion of international trade are likely to increase the threat posed to Britain's woodlands by tree pests.

 The Forestry Commission, with private-sector support, has a Biosecurity Programme that aims to "preserve the health and vitality of our forests, trees and woodlands through strategies which exclude, detect, and respond to existing and new pests and pathogens of trees, whether of native or exotic origin."

 The Programme is directed by the Biosecurity Programme Board, which includes representatives from the Forestry Commission, Forest Research and the forestry and wood-using sectors.

 Terms of Reference

 The Biosecurity Programme Board oversees imlementation of the Plant Health Strategy.
 It provides a strategic overview of the Forestry Commission’s approach to plant health and biosecurity.
 This assists us in meeting our objective to preserve the health and vitality of our forests, trees and woodlands through strategies which exclude, detect, and respond to, existing and new pests and pathogens of trees, whether of native or exotic origin.

-It considers all aspects of tree health in both the urban and rural environment.
-It will not, however, consider tree health issues affecting fruit or exotic ornamental species as these do not fall within the Forestry Commission’s remit.
+The board considers all aspects of tree health in both the urban and rural environment.
+It does not consider tree health issues affecting fruit or exotic ornamental species as these do not fall within the Forestry Commission’s remit.

 The Board has both an executive and advisory role.

-- determining and understanding the impacts on forestry, trees, woodland and associated industries;
+- determines and improves our understanding of the impacts on forestry, trees, woodland and associated industries

-- co-ordinating and harmonising measures taken by other UK Plant Health administrations and the Forestry Commission;
+- co-ordinates and harmonises measures taken by us and other UK Plant Health administrations

-- proposing policy recommendations to address emerging issues; and
+- proposes policy recommendations to address emerging issues

-- Recommending the establishment of new working groups to address specific plant health issues.
+- recommends the establishment of new working groups to address specific plant health issues

-- Providing advice on research programmes and associated projects on aspects of the detection, identification, biology, management and understanding of relevant pests;
+- provides advice on research programmes and associated projects on aspects of the detection, identification, biology, management and understanding of relevant pests

-- Advising the Research Strategy Management Board in determining research priorities to support bidding for resources through the research commissioning process.
+- advises the Research Strategy Management Board in determining research priorities to support bidding for resources through the research commissioning process

-- Raising the profile, awareness, and understanding of plant health controls and tree health issues amongst all stakeholders, including the general public;
+- raises the profile, awareness, and understanding of plant health controls and tree health issues amongst all stakeholders, including the general public

 - is responsible for governance and links